ITI/mrnes/docs/mrnes.md

 type DevExecDesc struct {
     DevOp    string  `json:"devop" yaml:"devop"`
     Model    string  `json:"model" yaml:"model"`
+    PcktLen  int     `json:"pcktlen" yaml:"pcktlen"`
     ExecTime float64 `json:"exectime" yaml:"exectime"`
+    Bndwdth  float64 `json:"bndwdth" yaml:"bndwdth"`
 }
 ```

-Here we see that the `DevExecDesc` structure has the information needed for a given operation on a given device model.
+Here we see that the `DevExecDesc` structure has the information needed for a given operation on a given device model, as measured with the specified packet length, and bandwidth on the device interfaces.
 All of these are organized in a `DevExecList` structure, by operation type.

 To create a `DevExecList` structure with a given name (for organizational reference only, **mrnes** logic ignores this) one calls